tristan3214/A425_2015/README.md

 ## Astronomy 425: Cosmology (Fall 2015)
-Class will be held Mondays and Wednesday in the Physics and Astronomy Auditorium (PAA A212) from 11.30am to 12.50pm. http://www.astro.washington.edu/users/ajc/teaching/a425
+Class will be held Mondays and Wednesday in the Physics and Astronomy Auditorium (PAB C341) from 11.30am to 12.50pm. http://www.astro.washington.edu/users/ajc/teaching/a425

 ## Class and Office hours